TheOdinProject/curriculum/foundations/html_css/html-foundations/project-recipes.md

 1. Your project should not look like that.
 Focus mainly on the requirements of the project.

 This applies for future projects too.
-For more information read [Part 5](https://dev.to/theodinproject/learning-code-f56) of [Becoming a TOP Success Story](https://dev.to/theodinproject/becoming-a-top-success-story-mindset-3dp2)
+For more information read ["Learning Code" from "Becoming a TOP Success Story"](https://dev.to/theodinproject/learning-code-f56).
 </div>